-So next, let's understand communities in networks.
+So next let us understand communities in networks.

 So the other name for studying this is known as clustering.
 What do we understand by a cluster?
 So higher intraconnectivity, lesser interconnectivity.
-So, if I had, I might say that there are 3 clusters in this graph.
-So, we will do a quick detour to see, to understand what clustering is in the first place.
+So if I had, I might say that there are 3 clusters in this graph.
+So we will do a quick detour to see, to understand what clustering is in the first place.
 Clustering essentially outside of graph theory.
 What do we mean by clustering, right?
 So there are different ways to cluster.

 So this is a classic method in machine learning, in fact in unsupervised learning wherein we want to discern some patterns in any given dataset.
-So, you are given a particular dataset, you want to group similar items together, you want to cluster similar items together.
-Usually most clustering methods work using a distance matrix, right.
-You have a matrix of distances and based on that matrix you try to identify which nodes are closer to one another and so on.
+So you are given a particular dataset.
+You want to group similar items together.
+You want to cluster similar items together.
+Usually most clustering methods work using a distance metrics, right.
+You have a metric of distances and based on that metrics you try to identify which nodes are closer to one another and so on.

-So, let's take a very simple example.
-So, let's say you have some x and some y and you have different data points.
+So let us take a very simple example.
+So let us say you have some x and some y and you have different data points.
 So you may end up clustering this in different ways.
-So, 1 possible clustering could be or may be this becomes a cluster or may be this becomes a cluster, so you could have different types of clustering.
-So, there are few popular algorithms for clustering.
+So 1 possible clustering could be or may be this becomes a cluster or may be this becomes a cluster, so you could have different types of clustering.
+So there are few popular algorithms for clustering.

-So, there is hierarchical clustering and k-means clustering and several other methods.
-Let's not get into that at this moment but let's look at the example of hierarchical clustering because it is very germane to our current problem.
+So there is hierarchical clustering and k means clustering and several other methods.
+Let us not get into that at this moment but let us look at the example of hierarchical clustering because it is very germane to our current problem.
 What is hierarchical clustering?
 You essentially first find out the 2 nodes that are closest.

-So, given a set of points like this, let's get rid of the cluster, given these points, which 2 points are closest to one another, right.
-To me, it looks like these 2 points might be very close to each other followed by these 2, these 2, these 2, then may be these 2, these 2 and so on, right.
+So given a set of points like this, let us get rid of the cluster.
+Given these points, which 2 points are closest to one another, right.
+To me it looks like these 2 points might be very close to each other, right.
+It will be followed by these 2, these 2, these 2, then may be these 2, these 2 and so on, right.
 So we can get a ranking of which ij's are closest to one another and you then start building what is known as a dendrogram.

 Something of this sort.
 So the leaves of the dendrogram are all your data points, right.
-So, let's say 1 7 3 2 9 4 5 8 6 11 10 something like that whatever are your points.
-I haven't exactly mapped it to this figure but what this gives you is, you can cut at different levels to get different clusterings.
-Let's think of this as some distance axis, right.
+So let us say 1 7 3 2 9 4 5 8 6 11 10 something like that.
+Whatever are your points?
+I have not exactly mapped it to this figure but what this gives you is, you can cut at different levels to get different clusterings.
+You, let us think of this as a some distance axis, right.
 I cut here, I get 1 cluster.
 I cut here, I get 2 clusters.
 I cut here, I get 11 clusters, right.
 Every node is a, every data point is a cluster by itself, okay.
 So this is how hierarchical clustering works.